SB 326 & SB 721 Compliance Experts

 • Inspection cycle: The first inspection was due January 1, 2025, and inspections recur at least once every 9 years.

-• Sample rule: A random, statistically significant sample designed to provide 95 percent confidence with no more than a plus-or-minus 5 percent margin of error.
+• Sample rule: A random, statistically significant sample designed to provide 95% confidence with no more than a ±5% margin of error.

 Health & Safety Code 17973